Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Scattering of the Goldstone bosons and heavy hadrons

 where the ${\mathcal D}^{\mu v \rho}=\left\{{\mathcal D}_{\mu},\left\{{\mathcal D}_{\nu}, {\mathcal D}_{\rho}\right\}\right\}$ and $\mathcal{F}_{\mu \nu}=\left({{\mathcal D}}_{\mu} P_{v}^{*}-{{\mathcal D}}_{v} P_{\mu}^{*}\right)$. $m_P$ and $m_{P^*}$ are the masses of the pseudoscalar and vector heavy mesons, respectively.
 According to the SU(3) group representation, one has $\bm8\otimes\bm8 \to \bm8_1(\bm8_2)$ as shown in Table~\ref{tab:building}.
 Apart from the $\{u^\mu,u^\nu\}$ building block, there is an additional term with the building block $[u^{\mu}, u^{\nu} ] $ in $\mathcal{L}_{PP^*\varphi}$ ~\cite{Guo:2009ct}, which was shown to be $\mathcal O(p^3)$ and can be absorbed by the $\mathcal{L}_{PP^*\varphi}^{(3)}$~\cite{Yao:2015qia,Du:2016ntw}.

-In the EOMS scheme, the strategy of calculating the tree diagrams as listed in Fig.~\ref{Fig:HMPTree} is similar to that in the HH$\chi$PT scheme.
-At N$^2$LO, the loop diagrams will generate both the UV divergent and the PCB terms.
+{The calculation of the tree diagrams is independent of the renormalization scheme, and the corresponding tree diagrams are listed in Fig.~\ref{Fig:HMPTree}.} In the EOMS scheme, at the N$^2$LO, the loop diagrams will generate both the UV divergent and the PCB terms.
 Taking the $P\varphi$ scattering as an example, the $\mathcal {L}_{PP^*\varphi}^{(1)}$ and the terms with the $P$ field in $\mathcal{L}_{PP^*\varphi}^{(2)}$ and $\mathcal{L}_{PP^*\varphi}^{(3)}$ will contribute to the $P\varphi\rightarrow P\varphi$ scattering process up to N$^2$LO, while the terms with the vector meson $P^*$ at the NLO and N$^2$LO Lagrangians do not contribute at this order.
 The bare LECs can be decomposed into the finite and divergent parts~\cite{Yao:2015qia,Du:2017ttu}

 where $\lambda=\mu^{d-4}\left[(4 \pi)^{d / 2}(d-4)\right]^{-1}$ with $\mu$ the regularization scale and $d$ the dimension.
 The UV parts will be absorbed by the divergent term proportional to $\lambda$.
 Up to N$^2$LO, the PCB terms originating from the loop integrals are $\mathcal O(p^2)$ and can be subtracted by redefining the LECs $h^r_i$ and $g_{0}^{r}$ as follows